apacheignite/documentation/data-grid/cache-modes.md

 [/block]
 In `REPLICATED` mode, all the data is replicated to every node in the cluster.
 This cache mode provides the utmost availability of data as it is available on every node.
 However, in this mode every data updates must be propagated to all other nodes which can have an impact on performance and scalability.

-In Ignite, *replicated caches* are implemented using *partitioned caches* where every key is backed up on all other nodes in the cluster.
+In Ignite, *replicated caches* are implemented using *partitioned caches* where every key has a primary copy and is also backed up on all other nodes in the cluster.
 For example, in the diagram below, node running in JVM1 is a primary node for key A, but it also stores backup copies for all other keys as well (B, C, D).
 [block:image]
 {
   "images": [